TaoM1992/communication_course/7_presenting/readme.md

 Previous Topic Examples
 -------

 Here is list of previous topics that students have presented on.
-This should give you general idea of the scope.
-Feel free to pick one of these topics or something lese.
+This should give you a general idea of the scope.
+Feel free to pick one of these topics or something else.

 - Algorithm on how to determine the day of the week
 - C4.5 decision tree